Daughters (album): Musical style

 Daughters is considered by critics to be the band's most accessible album to date.
 Previous albums, 2003's Canada Songs and 2006's Hell Songs, featured a comparatively more intense grindcore sound.
 Vocalist Alexis Marshall also sings instead of screams on the album similar to the band's previous album Hell Songs.

-Guitarist Nick Sadler experimented with more commercially accessible guitar parts when writing the album.
+Guitarist Nick Sadler experimented with more commercially accessible guitar parts when making the album.
 Sadler had grown tired of performing the "dizzying [and] high-pitched" songs from Hell Songs live, and wanted to add "more groove and low-end" to the band's sound.
 He wrote bigger-sounding songs that wouldn't "get lost in a large room", contrasting with previous Daughters albums.
-Marshall was not pleased with the band's new sound on Daughters, citing that it was forced, not natural, and thus less artistic.
+Marshall was not pleased with the band's new sound on Daughters, citing that it was forced, not natural, and therefore not artistic at all.
 In an interview with Noisecreep, Marshall commented, "It's so easy to steer it and try to be accepted, and do this because this is what's good, and this is what's going to make our band popular.
 That's no good.
 That's not art.
 That's shit.
 It's not even shit.
 It's less than shit.
 What's less than shit?
 I don't even know.
 Trying to be other bands... that's less than shit."